Austin’s always been filled with active people, and now more and more exercise studios are finding their niche here…

-Our patient instructor, Susan Harkey, had us do some acrobatic stretches and tumbling exercises on the mat that would have us standing up taller the next day, she said.
+Our patient instructor, Susan Harkey, had us do some acrobatic stretches and Tumbling Training on the mat that would have us standing up taller the next day, she said.
 Like regular dance, aerial is all about stringing together choreography with music.
 Experienced aerialists are able to gracefully climb high up the silks, wrap themselves with the material, and then do a “drop,” free-falling to a lower position.
 When it was time to finally work on the silks, Susan gave us a simple sequence to memorize by teaching us the techniques that would help us get there.
 After several attempts, I was able to tie a “foot lock” and spin myself around the fabric using every single muscle in my body into two (somewhat) elegant positions, hovering just a meter over the studio’s thick mat.
 It looks pretty simple to an outsider, but just doing that left me feeling extremely accomplished.

 “I feel like it’s the most empowering thing I can ever do,” says Becca Strong, who has been doing aerial at studios around town for three years.
 She’s gained both physical strength and confidence to do more.
 “If I can do an open drop, I can go to grad school.”